BIGMOUSSA/asr_swahili/README.md

    docker build -t swahili-asr .
    ```

-   This command will build a Docker image named `fastapi-asr` based on the provided Dockerfile.
+   This command will build a Docker image named `swahili-asr` based on the provided Dockerfile.

 2. Run the Docker container: